KAIST-IS521/2017ctf-writeups/team-1/bank.md

 Bank writeup
 ===========
 ### Vulnerability
-There is SQL injection vulnerability in bank system. \
+There is a SQL injection vulnerability in bank system. \
-The vulnerability originates from functions in `db/utils.py`: `get_account_num`, `get_balance`, and `store_transaction`. \
+The vulnerability originates from functions in `db/utils.py`: \
+`get_account_num`,`get_balance`, and `store_transaction`. \
-They can be spotted by diffing the source codes.
+These functions can be spotted by diffing the source codes.

-First two functions seem hard to be exploited as the arguments are user ID, which leaves me one and only readily-feasible vulnerable function.
+The first two functions seem hard to be exploited \
+because the arguments are user IDs,\
+and this leaves us one and only readily-feasible vulnerable function, \
+`store_transaction`.

 ### Payload
-The plan is to insert the flag which resides in the email field of admin into transfer message so that we can check the flag in transaction history.
+The attack strategy is to insert the flag which resides in the email \
+field of admin into transfer message so that we can check the flag in \
+transaction history.
-Therefore we put the following payload in transfer message:
+Therefore, we put the following payload in the transfer message:

 ```
 ',(SELECT email FROM user_table LIMIT 1)),0,0),(1,1,1,('1
 ```
-which results in complete SQL query:
+which results in the following complete SQL query:
 ```sql
 INSERT INTO `tran_table`(`from_account`, `to_account`, `remit`, `msg`,
     `from_balance`, `to_balance`)